anp/lolbench/README.md

 inflate_0_3_4 = { path = "./inflate_0_3_4" }
 ```

 4. Create benchmark functions in `subcrate/lib.rs`.
 If you're porting from the libtest bench harness to criterion, the [criterion user guide](https://japaric.github.io/criterion.rs/book/criterion_rs.html) is a good place to start.
-Example from inflate:
+A convenience macro is provided that will wrap an existing cargo benchmark in a criterion bench runner: `wrap_libtest!`.
+See the below example from inflate for usage:

 ```rs
 extern crate criterion;